 Use recycled fibers.
 Use recycled fiber instead of virgin fiber when possible.
-Any fiber used in packaging that's derived from virgin trees will be third-party certified as sustainably harvested by Forest Stewardship Council (FSC) or the Sustainable Forestry Initiative (SFI) as sustainably harvested.
+Any fiber used in packaging that's derived from virgin trees will be third-party certified by the Forest Stewardship Council (FSC) or the Sustainable Forestry Initiative (SFI) as sustainably harvested.

 Use lowest impact materials.
 Choose the safest and least environmentally harmful materials and ingredients in our packaging.

 The following materials are prohibited from use in any new packaging and, if found in any current packaging, will be phased out.

 Promote packaging sustainability.
 Track and report the recycleability of our packaging materials.
 In order for a package to be considered recyclable, at least 60% of the public must have reasonable access to recycling facilities for that package.

 © 2013 Frontier Natural Products Co-op.
 All rights reserved.